 Will McDonald dominated all season long, winning the men's overall title in runaway fashion.

 "This was Will's first time earning the honor," Hunt said.
-"He won all four races this year he was pretty dominant."

 On the women's side, Abbi Lathrop, a Town Race veteran, took home top honors for the females.

 "Abbi Lathrop has won it before at least once, maybe twice," Hunt said.

 Team Lathrop, made up of Abbi Lathrop, Jenny Lathrop, John Buchar and John Martz won the overall team title.

 The races, which will return next winter, are for skiers of all ages, Hunt added.